 This is a super easy recipe, so my only tip is not to break the noodles, not when you’re boiling them, stir-frying them or eating them.
 Longevity noodles are also called long life noodles but if you break the noodles you’ll get bad luck and might not live as long as you hoped!

-We buy a Singapore brand of longevity noodles here in Siem Reap produced by Hup Huat Noodles, supposedly to a recipe dating to 1930.
+Here in Siem Reap, we buy a Singapore brand of Longevity Noodles produced by Hup Huat Noodles, supposedly to a recipe dating to 1930.

-This brand of longevity noodles isn’t available on Amazon, but I’m sure you’ll find them or a similar noodle in an Asian market, specialty Asian grocer or a supermarket with well-stocked Asian sections.
+This brand of longevity noodles isn’t available on Amazon, but I’m sure you’ll find them or a similar noodle in your nearest Asian market, specialty Asian grocer or a supermarket with a well-stocked Asian section.
 If you don’t have any luck, ask for yi mein, yi mian, yee mein, yee fu or e-fu noodles.
 Good luck!

 Longevity Noodles Recipe for Lunar New Year